janan07/janan07.github.io/easytrieve plugin.md

   * Configuring the plugin for Windows
 * Using
   * Use-case Scenarios
+## Introduction

+The Easytrieve Language Support plugin provides a subset of LSP (Language Server Protocol) functions including source code validation, the hover feature, Go To definition, Autocompletion, Options table editing, Local build-and-run task, Mainframe communication tools, Easytrieve build-and-run, and other LSP features.

+The Language Support Plugin provides a streamline way to select a wide range of basic Easytrieve Report Generator settings including the Options Table, Macros, eztsql, and Zowe Profiles.

+For more information about basic settings, see [Basic Settings](#basic-settings).

+There are also numerous additional settings that can be applied including JCL Generate Options as well as various other options.

+For more information about additional settings, see [Additional Settings](#additional-settings).

- ## Summary
+## Plug-in features
- * **LSP**

 The Easytrieve Language Support plugin provides the following subset of LSP (Language Server Protocol) functions:

 * **Source code validation**

   _Add detail to definition_

   Error and warning messages from a modified Easytrieve compiler are the same as when the source code is compiled under the same conditions (options table, database connection, etc.)

 * **Hover**

   The hover functionality provides additional information to symbols (fields and filenames).
 Use the hover function by placing the cursor over the field name or file name.
 Information may be limited if the symbol is not defined in the edited file (i.e. symbol is defined in a macro).

 * **Go to definition**

-       This feature makes it possible to jump to a specific location where a symbol (field or filename) is defined.
+  The `Go to definition` feature makes it possible to jump to a specific location where a symbol (field or filename) is defined.
 This function is limited to a currently edited file.
 This feature is not available for symbols defined in a macro.

-     * **Autocompletion** (in a specific context)
+* **Autocompletion** (context-specific)

   Autocompletion can be used when a collon `:` is used after a filename.
 Enter **ctrl** + **space** to see a list of all fields defined for the file. _(Describe the limitations of this feature)_

 * **Options table editing**

-    - LSP: only error checking available
+   _Is the error checking the only options table editing feature to be listed here?_

+  - Error checking of the options table is available.

 * **Local build and run task**

-   _Add definition_
+  When using the Windows version of Easytrieve, the code created using the plug-in can be executed on a local PC and the output can be viewed using VScode.

 * **Mainframe communication tools**

-   _Add definition_
+  Mainframe communication tools make it possible to execute an Easytrieve program on the mainframe.
+The created Eastrieve program can be uploaded to the mainframe by using the **Upload EZT to mainframes** feature.
+The dataset reference is subsequently used in the generated JCL.

 * **Easytrieve build-and-run**

   _Add definition_

-* **Other basic plugin functionalities**

-   Basic functionalities of the plugin include syntax coloring. _deleted part is decribed above_
+* **Generate JCL**

+  The **generate JCL** feature and Zowe explorer make it possible to executed an Easytrieve program on the mainframe.

+* **Syntax colouring**

+  An Easytrieve program developed using this plug-in is syntax coloured.
+The coloring schema uses VScode standards.

-## Dependencies
+## Installing

-Currently, this plugin works only on Windows 10.
-For full functionality, other tools or plugins may be needed:
+Installation of the plugin is via the VSCode marketplace.
+For more information about installation from the VS Code marketplace, see [Extension Marketplace](#https://code.visualstudio.com/docs/editor/extension-marketplace).
+Following installation, basic plug-in functionality is available.
+For full functionality, other tools or plug-ins may be required.

-_Perhaps we should describe when/how these tools are useful for full functionality_

-- Zowe CLI
-- Zowe Explorer
-- JCL Language support
-- DB2 (client, connect, server)
-- Oracle (client, server)
-- Easytrieve for Windows
+_Does it make sense to list the Plugin settings here, or should we continue with Configuring?
+Are the Plugin Settings and Configuring synonymous?_

-## Basic Settings
+## Plugin Settings

-Basic options available with the plugin include the following categories:
+### General settings

+The following general settings can be customized according to user specifications:

+* **zoweProfile**

+  _Why is the heading zoweProfile if there are two profiles which need to be specified (zOSMF profile and zowe profile)?_

+  Specify the following profiles:

+  * **zOSMF profile**

+    This profile is used for mainframes execution (JCL generate, Easytrieve program upload)

+  * **zowe profile**

+    This profile is the default profile.
+To use the default profile, leave this field empty.

+  For more information, see [Zowe Explorer Profiles](https://docs.zowe.org/stable/user-guide/ze-profiles/).

+- _What is the field that should be specified for this setting?_

+  Specify if you want VSCode to communicate with the mainframe (e.g. downloading macros, uploading generated JCLs)

+  For more information, see [Creating a zosmf profile](https://docs.zowe.org/stable/getting-started/cli-getting-started/#creating-a-zosmf-profile).

 * **Options Table**

-  _add description of Options Table_

-* **Macros**

-  _add description of Macros_

-* **eztsql**

-  _add description of eztsql_

-* **zoweProfile**

-  _add description of zoweProfile_

-**Options Table**

   _Are the following notes to the user who is filling in the fields?
 If so, can we describe the procedure?_

   - Use the path to the file containing the options table definitions in text format.
 Use the `.def` extension.
   - Use the same format as is used as input for `etopload`. (**_link to EZT Techdocs_**)